 Drink lots of water.

-After 1 hour try to walk a bit in the house, to focus your view in distant points to relax your ocular muscles.
+After each 1 hour of work try to walk a bit in the house, to focus your view in distant points to relax your ocular muscles.

 - Ergonomics and light

 Try to have a correct light in the working are, a comfortable chair, the right height for the keyboard and for the monitor, so your neck doesn’t hurt and your hands neither.